SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/hello-world.md

 ### Improving the microservice

 Now that you have done your first steps, check out the section [Developing microservices](#developing-microservices) to find out what else can be implemented.
-Review also the [extended example](https://bitbucket.org/m2m/cumulocity-clients-cs/src/develop/Examples/MicroserviceSDK/Hello-World-Extension-Microservice/) in the Bitbucket repository to learn more features of the microservice SDK and REST API.
+Review also the [extended example](https://github.com/SoftwareAG/cumulocity-clients-cs/tree/develop/Examples/MicroserviceSDK/Hello-World-Extension-Microservice) in the GitHub repository to learn more features of the microservice SDK and REST API.